oomph-ac/oomph/README.md

 ## Credits
-Oomph is heavily influenced by [esoteric](https://github.com/ethaniccc/Esoteric) and [lumine](https://github.com/ethaniccc/Lumine). thank you, Ethaniccc for providing us with these!!!
+Oomph is heavily influenced by [esoteric](https://github.com/ethaniccc/Esoteric) and [lumine](https://github.com/ethaniccc/Lumine). thank you, ethaniccc for providing us with these!!!